-In January 1846 he had married Elizabeth Ball, daughter of Francis and Mary (nee Hirst) and sister to Francis Ball, (See And Balls).
-They lived all their married life at 11 East Street, died there in 1890 and 1895 respectively, and perhaps fittingly were buried together in Ilkeston General Cemetery.
+On January 18th 1846 he had married Elizabeth Ball, daughter of Francis and Mary (nee Hirst) and sister to Francis Ball.
+They lived all their married life at 11 East Street, died there on October 26th 1890 and on August 31st 1895 respectively, and perhaps fittingly were buried together in Ilkeston General Cemetery.

-Three of their children — Lavinia, Francis (Frank) Herbert and Mary Elizabeth — lived with them.
+Three of their children — Lavinia, Francis ‘Frank’ Herbert and Mary Elizabeth — lived with the parents.

-The oldest son, Henry Samuel, worked in the Inland Revenue Department of the Civil Service and left to live in Derby and then Nottingham where in December 1891 he married Florence Doyle Garratt.
+Born on August 28th 1848, the oldest son, Henry Samuel, worked in the Inland Revenue Department of the Civil Service and left to live in Derby and then Nottingham where on December 22nd 1891 he married Florence Doyle Garratt.

-Mary Elizabeth lived with Frank and Lavinia and died in 1924, also at 1 Park Drive.
+Born on July 24th 1855, Mary Elizabeth lived with Frank and Lavinia and died on December 29th 1924, also at 1 Park Drive.
 She was buried with her parents.

 Both family graves can still be found at the two cemeteries.